CiscoDevNet/ansible-cisco-cdo/README.md

 # CISCO CDO Ansible Collection

-The Ansible Cisco CDO collection includes a variety of Ansible content to help automate the interaction with the Cisco Defense Orcestrator (CDO) platform and the devices managed by the CDO platform.
+The Ansible Cisco CDO collection includes a variety of Ansible content to help automate the interaction with the Cisco Defense Orchestrator (CDO) platform and the devices managed by the CDO platform.

 This is a work in progress and more modules and functionality will be added in subsequent releases.